Beam me up, Scotty: Legacy

 The quote "Beam me up, Scotty!" has been extended beyond its original meaning to describe an expression of "the desire to be elsewhere", or the desire to be out of an unwanted situation.
-Along with this, it has been associated with things that are futuristic, such as the possibility of teleportation.
+Furthermore, it has been associated with things that are futuristic, such as the possibility of teleportation.

 The phrase has also been used as slang for certain drugs.
 An Oxford Reference page defined "Beam me up, Scotty" as "a mixture of phencyclidine and cocaine" and to "talk to Scotty", "high off Scotty", "see Scotty", etc.

 The phrase has been referenced by Baxter County Sheriff's drug slang definitions.
 It is also referenced in the book "Vice Slang" by Tom Dalzell and Terry Victor, for crack cocaine, and to describe "Beamers" or "Beemers" as those taking said drugs.